Rise of the Tomb Raider: Plot

-One year after the events of Tomb Raider, archaeologist Lara Croft is struggling to explain her experience of the supernatural on Yamatai and is experiencing posttraumatic stress disorder.
+A year after the events of Tomb Raider, archaeologist Lara Croft is struggling to explain her experience of the supernatural on Yamatai and is experiencing PTSD.
 Looking for answers, she turns to her late father Lord Croft's research on the lost city of Kitezh and the promise of immortality.
 Ana, Lord Croft's partner, warns Lara that her father's obsession drove him to ruin and suicide.
 Lara ignores her and organizes an expedition to the Forgotten Cities in northwestern Syria, hoping to uncover the tomb of the Prophet of Constantinople, a key figure in the Kitezh legend.
 The tomb is empty, and Lara is interrupted by Trinity—an ancient order of knights turned paramilitary organization investigating the supernatural—and their task force leader, Konstantin.
 As she flees, Lara discovers a symbol etched into the tomb, which she links to a book on Russian religious history in her father's study at Croft Manor.
 She learns of an artifact called the Divine Source, said to be capable of granting immortality.
 After arguing with her friend Jonah Maiava regarding the artifact's existence, a Trinity assassin infiltrates the manor and steals the book, prompting the two to go to Siberia.

-In Siberia, Lara and Jonah are separated by an avalanche.
-Continuing alone, Lara discovers that Trinity has made a Soviet-era installation a base of operations in their search for Kitezh.
+In Siberia, Lara and Jonah are separated by an avalanche while ascending a mountain.
+Continuing alone, Lara discovers that Trinity has transformed a Soviet-era installation into a base of operations in their search for Kitezh.
 She is caught trying to retrieve the book and is imprisoned with Ana.
 Konstantin slowly strangles Ana in an attempt to force Lara into revealing what she knows.
 Upon realizing Lara does not know the whereabouts of the source, Ana reveals herself as a Trinity agent and that Konstantin is her brother.
 She asks Lara to join Trinity, but she refuses and is taken to the Gulag cells, where she meets a man named Jacob.
 Together they escape the Gulag with Trinity in pursuit.
 During the chase, Lara is incapacitated and nearly drowns, but Jacob saves her, and she later agrees to aid him and his people in repelling Trinity.